 Burrow, Bengals heading to AFC Championship game with 19-16 over AFC top seeded Titans

-Despite being sacked 9 times, Cincinatti's Joe Burrow threw for 348 yards in a 19-16 win over the Titans in the AFC Divisional Round, propelling the Bengals to their first conference title game since 1988.
+Despite being sacked 9 times, Cincinnati's Joe Burrow threw for 348 yards in a 19-16 win over the Titans in the AFC Divisional Round, propelling the Bengals to their first conference title game since 1988.
 Ja'Marr Chase also totaled 5 catches for 109 yards in the win.

 Logan Wilson's interception of Ryan Tannehill set up rookie Evan McPherson's 52-yard, game-winning field goal as time expired.
 The game featured just three total touchdowns between the two teams.